mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/install/install.md

 Note:  The service folder location cannot be changed after initial install.Changing the service location would require installing a new instance of the service against the new location, then copying over any data as necessary to the new instance.

+## Service Discovery
+Each Service Discovery requires parameters to be passed for thier respective SD, Promethesu DC\OS mesos offers follwoing service discovery mechanism :

+1. Consul_sd_config : Consul SD configurations allow retrieving scrape targets from Consul's Catalog API.

+Parameters required for consul sd : consul  : server  : <host> | default = "localhost:8500"
+ service : A list of services for which targets are retrieved.
+If omitted, all services are scraped.

+2. Dns_sd_condig :

+A DNS-based service discovery configuration allows specifying a set of DNS domain names which are periodically queried to discover a list of targets.
+This service discovery method only supports basic DNS A, AAAA and SRV record queries, but not the advanced DNS-SD approach specified in RFC6763.

+Parameters required for dns sd :

+dnsjobname       : Job name
+Domain name      : DNS domain names to be queried Query Type       : The type of DNS query to perform,default = 'SRV' Dns port         : The port number used if the query type is not SRV Refresh interval : <duration> The time after which the provided names are refreshed

+3. EC2 SD :
+EC2 SD configurations allow retrieving scrape targets from AWS EC2 instances.

+Region name  :
+Access key   :
+Secret key   :
+Ec2 port     :

 ## Addressing named instances

 After you’ve installed the service under a custom name or under a folder, it may be accessed from all dcos prometheus CLI commands using the --name argument.
 By default, the --name value defaults to the name of the package, or prometheus.